alan-turing-institute/data-safe-haven-team/WaysofWork.md

 It is the responsibility of the Accountable team or person, with help from the RPM where necessary, to create and complete a story.

-Active stories are expected to be updated at least once a month via a comment on their progress
+Active stories are expected to be updated at least once a month by the RPM with help from the Accountable person, updates will be based on issue updates and the weekly reports done by the team in the weekly meeting notes.

 In the body of the issue:
 - Specify the goal this story refers to